February 13–17, 2021 North American winter storm: Central and Southern Plains

 With the threat of icing, the Texas Department of Transportation (TxDOT) pre-treated roadways, using a brine-salt mix, across six Southeast Texas counties.
 For the first time on record, the National Weather Service (through its 13 regional offices serving Texas and adjoining portions of Oklahoma, New Mexico, Arkansas and Louisiana) issued winter storm warnings for all 254 counties in the state.
-In addition, Houston saw their first-ever wind chill warning, as wind chills dipped to 0 F. Wind chills predicted to be at or below -18 F promoted the first-ever wind chill warning for Dallas as well.
+In addition, Houston saw their first-ever wind chill warning, as wind chills dipped to 0 F. Wind chills predicted to be at or below -18 F prompted the first-ever wind chill warning for Dallas as well.